tesh254/migraine/README.md

 # migraine
-A go package for handling migrations for your go project using `postgresql` database
+A CLI for handling migrations for your go project using `postgresql` database